 - Foreign currency to base currency

-- Foreign currency to a different foreign currency - triangulation - requires a two stage transfer process
+- Foreign currency to a different foreign currency (requires a two stage transfer process)

-Where Brightpearl base currency = GBP, a bank transfer is needed to transfer 100 Euros to US Dollars at an exchange rate of 1.10
+In an account where Brightpearl has a base currency of GBP, a bank transfer is needed to move 100 Euros into US dollars at an exchange rate of 1.10.

 The 100 Euros is first transferred to a base currency bank account and then from the base currency account it is transferred to US Dollars account.